sergservis/Jails/source/docs/getting-started/README.md

 ## Starting Application

-Jails only register `components` functions, it will never execute them automatically.
+The code above shows only how to register `components` into `Jails`, it will not execute them automatically.
 This is important so you can have total control of your application workflow.
-After all components be loaded, you can start the application with `jails.start()` method.
+After all components are loaded, you can start the application using `jails.start()` method.

 ```js
 jails.start()